 To address business risks, the Company has created and maintains key policies and procedures surrounding risk management and its internal controls framework that identify operating and oversight responsibilities for identifying and reporting material deficiencies and fraud.
 The policies and procedures also identify key internal controls that establish sound accounting and financial reporting procedures.
-The Company has implemented internal controls to ensure that our underwriting, claims processing, financial reporting and information technology systems and applications mitigate fraud, comply with regulatory requirements and meet the needs of our clients.
+The Company has implemented internal controls to ensure that its underwriting, claims processing, financial reporting and information technology systems and applications mitigate fraud, comply with regulatory requirements and meet the needs of its clients.
 Primary responsibility for day-to-day oversight of the internal controls framework lies with the operations team and control owners.
-Responsibility and accountability are promoted throughout the Company's activities by ensuring that all controls are assigned to an individual who is aware of their role, which is documented in the Company's internal control matrix.
+Responsibility and accountability are promoted throughout the Company's activities by ensuring that all controls are assigned to an individual who is aware of their role.

-To address operational risk, the Company has an operational risk policy included in the risk management policy that seeks to address how operational risks are managed and controlled.
+To address operational risk, the Company has an operational risk policy included in the Management and Control of Risk Policy that seeks to address how operational risks are managed and controlled.
 In addition, the Company is subject to adhering to a number of policies established at a Maiden group level.
-Additional corporate policies that address operational risks include the Ethics Hotline, the Employee Handbook, the Code of Business Conduct and Ethics, the Insider Trading and Outside Investments Policy, the Maiden Global Fraud Prevention and Detection Policy, Maiden Global Sanctions Program and Maiden Information Governance.
+Additional corporate policies that address operational risks include the Maiden Information Governance Policies, Code of Business Conduct and Ethics, Maiden Global Sanctions Program, Maiden Global Fraud Prevention and Detection Policy, Ethics Hotline, IT Policies, HR Policies, Data Protection Policy and procedures, Outsourcing Policy, and controls over financial reporting.
+Note that in March 2020, the Board approved an Anti-Corruption and Anti-Bribery Policy that the Company must comply with.

-It is recognised that the Company outsources its administrative and operational activities to a number of parties and the Board are required to review and assess these arrangements in accordance with the Company's Engagement Agreements policy.
+It is recognised that the Company outsources its administrative and operational activities to a number of parties and the Board is required to review and assess these arrangements in accordance with the Company's Outsourcing Policy.